dennyzhang/xiaozibao/README.md

 ![](ios1.png)  ![](ios3.png)

 ## Join us for free.
 Why?
-- We see the project help to minimize the gap of information age: read less for more
+- We see the project target to minimize the gap of information age: read less for more
-- We see the project is at the early stage
+- We see the project is at the early stage.
 - We see lots of powerful languages here: Python, erlang, golang, objectC, anjularjs, bash,etc.
 - We see lots of popluar weapons here: puppet, hudson, tsung, zabbix, etc

 ## How to involve?
-Drop an email to me, markfilebat@126.com
+Drop me an email: markfilebat@126.com, to join the mail group.

 ## Installation
 - verified on mac Darwin12.4, ubuntu10.4, centos5.6